NuGet/docs.microsoft.com-nuget/docs/create-packages/creating-a-package-msbuild.md

    msbuild -t:restore
    ```

-   Make sure that the output indicates that the built completed successfully.
+   Make sure that the MSBuild output indicates that the built completed successfully.

 ## Run the msbuild -t:pack command